RektifyAI/adv-attack-analysis/Twitter-API/README.md

 ### NLP Program
 ** Goal **
 Capture as many phrases from users in the event of a hack to rank the severity of the attack based on their diction.
+Fake users tend to state they were a "victim" or "wen refund".

-Keywords or phases to look for:
+Keywords or phases to look for from scammers:
 - $ amounts
+-  amoumt [token]
+- victim
+- refund
--
+- returned

 ** Challenge **
 The challenges arise in the raw data scraped from tweets are scammers fake sentiments.